Accelerating model evaluations in uncertainty propagation on tensor grids using computational graph transformations

 \section{Conclusion}

 This paper introduces a new method, Accelerated Model evaluations on Tensor grids using Computational graph transformations (AMTC), designed to notably reduce the model evaluation cost on tensor grids of input points via computational graph transformation.
 It achieves the reduction of model evaluation cost by using the computational graph of the model and algorithmically removing the repeated evaluations on each data node so that it generates the model evaluations on the full-grid input points in an efficient way.
 This method can be used with the integration-based non-intrusive polynomial chaos (NIPC) and stochastic collocation (SC) methods to solve forward uncertainty quantification problems.
 To generate the numerical results in this paper, we implemented AMTC as a graph transformation method within the three-stage compiler for the Computational System Design Language, so that the modeling language and its compiler automate the process of detecting and capitalizing the model structure, achieving the UQ cost reduction in a general way.
-We demonstrated the performance of this method on three test problems, which include an analytical function model, a multidisciplinary model, and a multi-point model.
-In each case, AMTC significantly reduces the model evaluation cost for the full-grid NIPC method, showcasing a speed-up exceeding 50\%.
-More importantly, full-grid NIPC with AMTC achieves the optimal efficiency among the UQ methods implemented on all of the test problems.
-However, we do not expect this method to achieve this level of performance for any UQ problem, its application holds promise across a broad range of problems that involve multi-disciplinary models, multi-point models, and other models with sparse computational graph structures.
+We demonstrated the performance of this method on four test problems, which include an analytical function model, a multidisciplinary model, a multi-point model, and a single-disciplinary model.
+For the first three problems, AMTC significantly reduces the model evaluation cost for the full-grid NIPC method, showcasing a speed-up exceeding 50\%.
+Evidently, this positions AMTC as the optimal choice for achieving unparalleled efficiency within UQ methodologies.
+However, we did not see this level of performance for the fourth problem as the AMTC does not reduce the number of evaluations on the most cost-dominant operation in the computational graph.
+Even though we do not expect this method to achieve a significant reduction of computational cost for every UQ problem, AMTC's application holds promise across a broad range of problems that involve multi-disciplinary models, multi-point models, and other models with sparse computational graph structures.